Davide Astori: Cagliari

 Ahead of the 2013–14 season, Astori was linked a move away from Cagliari with Napoli interested in signing him.
 But he ended up staying at the club.
 As a result, Astori was dropped to the substitute bench amid to his future at Cagliari.
-It wasn't until on 15 September 2013 when he made his first league appearance of the season, starting the whole game, in a 1–1 draw against Fiorentina.
+On 15 September 2013, he made his first league appearance of the season, starting the whole game, in a 1–1 draw against Fiorentina.
 Since the start of the 2013–14 season, Astori continued to regain his first team place, playing in the centre–back position.
 He then captained the side for the first time in the 2013–14 season against Parma on 15 December 2013 and helped the side keep a clean sheet, in a 0–0 draw.
 In a follow–up match against Napoli, Astori set up the opening goal of the game, in a 1–1 draw.
 After missing a match against Livorno on 16 February 2014 due to "muscle ache in the rectus femoris of the left leg", he returned to the starting line–up and captained for Cagliari in the next two matches, earning four points for the side.
 But after serving a one match suspension for picking another five yellow cards and served a suspension against Lazio on 16 March 2014, Astori returned to the starting line–up and captained Cagliari in the next two matches, earning three points for the side.
 Having captained the total of six times in the 2013–14 season, Cagliari News 24 made an assessment of Astori's performance, as he alternated good matches with less good performances.
 As the season was concluded, Astori went on to make thirty–five appearances in all competitions.